 The Path of Harmony, The Way of Peace

-Wanomichi fits perfectly into this definition of tradition, given by Jean Cocteau, the French poet: "Tradition is that which, based on the certainties of the past, constantly evolves".
+"Tradition is that which, by relying on the certainties of the past, is constantly evolving".

 Wanomichi can be practiced by all - adult men or women of all ages and children of six years and older.

 ®️ WANOMICHI - Name and Logo registered at the INPI (N° 214723462)